 Polysilicon has one origin: silica.
-Silica is mined from the earth and is found in sand, rock and quartz.
+Silica is mined from the earth and is found in sand, rock, and quartz.
 Because silica has a dioxide component, it must be taken to a plant, where it is converted to silicon through a heating process.
-According to the United States Geological Society, there are 16 mines and plants that yield silica, and there are 11 plants that convert it to silicon.
-Most of these locations are in the Midwest and South—Arkansas and Illinois are major locations—with some extending north and east.
+According to the United States Geological Society, there are six domestic companies that produce silicon materials at eight plants.
+These are all located east of the Mississippi River.
+Imported silicon comes from all around the world, including China, Russia, Japan, Brazil, South Africa, Canada, Australia, and others.

 U.S. Silica Mining and Processing Locations

 How Much Does Raw Silicon Cost?

 The most recent data from USGS reports that silicon alloys are a $1.14 billion industry.
 The silicon metal used in photovoltaic panels cost $1.38 per pound in 2018.
 According to the USGS Mineral Information Publication, because the production of silicates is so diverse, only a small amount of that industry ties to solar panel creation.

 430,000: Metric tons of silicon mined in 2018 in the U.S.